halcharger/NExtensions/README.md

 #####StringExtensions.FormatWith

-instead of:
+Instead of:

 ```c#
 string.Format("1 {0} 2 {1}", "one", "two") == "1 one 2 two";
 ```

-we can write:
+We can write:

 ```c#
 "1 {0} 2 {1}".FormatWith("one", "two") == "1 one 2 two";